 In this article, you will discover what a Schedule K-1 is, who should present it and why, and how to complete it correctly.

-What is a Schedule K-1 tax form?
+What is a K-1 form or the Schedule K-1 tax form?

-The tax code of the United States allows some businesses to transfer their tax obligations (that is, the taxes they have to pay on their income) to individuals investing in these companies, such as their partners or shareholders.
+The tax code of the United States allows some businesses to transfer their tax liability (that is, the taxes they have to pay on their income) to individuals investing in these companies, such as their partners or shareholders.